Here’s the answers to some Frequently Asked Questions…

 Any special rules?

-In 2020, we started playing a modified style called Fast Break Hockey that limits faceoffs to after goals or penalties only.
+- In 2020, we started playing a modified style called Fast Break Hockey that limits faceoffs to after goals.

 All other stoppages lead to the offending team clearing the zone and play continues.
 It’s faster, leads to more ice time and was generally well received by our league and most preferred the new style.

 - No fighting

 - Absolutely no punches.

 What is the Refund Policy?